matsubara0507/stack-tpls/README.md

 # stack-tpls

-Collect all Haskell Stack template files.
+Collect all [Haskell Stack](https://docs.haskellstack.org) template files.

-I implemented to collect from only GitHub yet.
+But, I implemented to collect from only GitHub yet.

 ## Requirement